United States of America Travel

 Emergency Contact

-In case of an emergency when travelling in the United States, dial 9-1-1 from any telephone to reach the local emergency services.
+In case of an emergency when traveling in the United States, dial 9-1-1 from any telephone to reach the local emergency services.

 Visa, Passport, and Immunization Info

 Before booking your United States of America travel, you will want to be sure that you meet all of the necessary passport, VISA, and immunization requirements so that you can ensure you will be allowed into the country.
-In order to assist you, I have listed the requirements you will need to consider below for you to review.
+To assist you, I have listed the requirements you will need to consider and linked to my guide to the United States’ entry requirements below for you to review.

 Passport Validity

-All visitors must have a passport that is valid at least 6 months passed the end of your stay in the United States.
+All visitors must have a passport that is valid for at least 6 months passed the end of their stay in the United States.

 VISA Requirements